ShipEngine/firebase-extensions/extensions/rates/README.md

 * Firestore path: What is the path to the collection that contains the documents with shipment info for validation?

-* Shipment Key: The document key where the shipment information is located.

 * Shipping Rates Key: The document key to store the rates result in.

 * ShipEngine Carrier IDs: A comma separated list of Carrier IDs from your ShipEngine account.

-* Enable Verbose Logging: Do you want to log payload data.
+* Input Schema: A schema object mapping the collection's data to the required ShipEngine API structure.